 About motherboard: A computer’s motherboard is undoubtedly one of its most important components.
 This is simply because it holds all the other components together.
 The motherboard is basically the main circuit board for your entire computer.
 It determines how fast your computer can go.
 Since it places limits on the speed at which the processor (CPU) and Memory (RAM) can operate.
 You can also think of it as controlling or connecting all the various parts of your computer together.

 Overall, there is no system until there is no motherboard.
 Because it provides the ultimate base you need for the other products to work.
 But the question still remains the same, whether it affects the performance of your system or not.
 Let’s start figuring it out.

 So, how much does the motherboard affect performance?

-Genuinely speaking, the answer is neutral as it affects the performance in one way.
+Genuinely speaking, the answer is neutral as it affects performance in one way.
 Plus, does not at all in the other way.
 The way it doesn’t affect the performance of your system is, it’s just a board that combines other components to work.
 Therefore, you cannot claim that it affects your system’s performance.
 This is because you haven’t even made a system with some high-end specs of RAM, CPU, or GPU.

 The way it does affect performance contains having a high-quality motherboard from a very known brand.
-Also, the one that would be most compatible for your current rig and efficiently hold your system to work at its best.
+Also, the one that would be most compatible with your current rig and efficiently hold your system to work at its best.
 But the thing that comes at the top is it’s overlocking.
 Yes, when you go for overlocking.
 You can say that the motherboard holds great importance in affecting the performance of your system.

 Here are two ways that a motherboard might affect performance

 When we talk about motherboards affecting the performance of your system, there could be two possibilities.
-Either the motherboard affects performance towards the positive side or the opposing side.
+Either the motherboard affects performance on the positive side or the opposing side.
 Let’s have a look at both scenarios.
 This will describe when it involves the performance in a good way and when in a wrong way:

 Motherboard affecting performance in a good way: